Digital Economy & Taxation

 Is it something that a) does not exist / it cannot be ring-fenced from the other economy or b) does it refer to only those industries that are highly digitalised or c) does it target particular countries?
-A question that cannot be easily answered.
+That is a question that cannot be answered easily.

 Have you seen the film the Matrix (1999)?
 The film whereby Neo believes that Morpheus, being considered the most dangerous man alive, can answer that question?
-The film is basically about us being hooked up / uploaded to a computer network / us being stuck in a digital prison, being part of a fake reality.
-This is maybe a way to understand the digital economy.
-Knowing as well that some institutes have (some) plans to upload our souls to the network, it could be said that we are not only part of the digital economy, we are all living inside this matrix / this digital economy.
-WE have become the digital & global economy.
+The film is basically about us being hooked up or uploaded to a computer network.
+We are stuck in a digital prison, being part of a fake reality.
+This analogy is a way to understand the digital economy.
+Knowing as well that some institutes have (some) plans to upload our souls to the network, it could be said that we are not only part of the digital economy, we are all living inside this matrix, namely, this digital economy.
+We are the digital & global economy.

 First of all, it show shows us that the OECD itself did not come up with any concrete solutions after the OECD-Reports were issued and that it simply slowed down (this potentially might change this year when the OECD is expected to issue some more conclusions).
 The EU thereinafter was speeding up and came up with 2 proposals/measurements it wants to be put in place in 2020.

 Secondly, it shows certain interesting facts/figures.
 For example, as a result of advertisement on search engines websites, the latter websites are able to generate USD 13 per mobile user and USD 32 per desktop users.